DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-apply-for-teacher-training.md

 ### If you do not get a place

-There could be a few reasons your application was unsuccessful.
+Your teacher training provider should give you feedback if your application is unsuccessful.

 You may need to get an additional qualification, work on your interview technique or improve the quality of your application.